 The course itself is only 90-minutes long.
 This makes it perfect for those wanting to start from the very beginning.
 It has a built-in assessment, too.
 It is something people can consider before moving onto anything more particular or comprehensive.

-Another telemedicine course UK healthcare pros may wish to consider is run by UCL.
+UCL runs another telemedicine course UK healthcare pros may wish to consider.
 Their postgraduate certificate in telemedicine is designed specifically for medical and non-medical ophthalmic pros.
 It, therefore, offers a very focussed view of eHealth and telemedicine in that area.

 It allows diabetes patients to learn more themselves.
 Praised for having knowledgeable educators, it’s well-organised and interactive.